codeonlyjs/website/content/guide/apiComponents.md

 ### create() {#Component#create}

-Ensures the DOM elements of this component are created.
+Ensures the DOM elements of this component have been created.

 Calling this method does nothing if the component is already created.